-- Employee enrollment must be submitted via the eList Tool. - The employer keeps a copy of the paper applications on file for auditing purposes. - The eList Tool is available on Producer World. - Instructions for eList Tool: - IMPORTANT: download a fresh eList Tool from Producer World for every group instead of saving one version to your desktop. - The employee enrollment forms do not need to be included in the sold case submission.
-All the required information must be entered into the eList Tool. - Enable the macros prior to entering data. - The eList Tool format should not be amended in any manner. - Plan Selection column be sure to include the Plan Name or Plan ID for each enrolling member and dependent. - Waivers should also be recorded in the eList Tool. - COBRA/State Continuation participants should be included and noted as COBRA/State Continuation. - The eList Tool must be completed in full.
+- Employee enrollment must be submitted via ACA One Census. - The employer keeps a copy of the paper applications on file for auditing purposes. - ACA One Census is available on Producer World. - IMPORTANT: download a fresh ACA One Census from Producer World for every group instead of saving one version to your desktop. - The employee enrollment forms do not need to be included in the sold case submission.
+All the required information must be entered into ACA One Census. - Plan Selection column be sure to include the Plan Name or Plan ID for each enrolling member and dependent. - Waivers should also be recorded in ACA One Census. - COBRA/State Continuation participants should be included and noted as COBRA/State Continuation. - ACA One Census must be completed in full.